fakeneuron/CalenBooker/README.md

   - Conduct regular security audits, encrypt sensitive data, and ensure compliance with privacy regulations (e.g., GDPR, CCPA).
 - **Custom Service Types in Business Profile**
   - Allow businesses to define their own service types in `BusinessProfile.js`, stored in the `business_profile` table, and dynamically populate the `MeetingScheduler.js` dropdown with these options.
+- **Client Confirmation Workflow**
+  - Enhance appointment scheduling to default to "Pending," send an email to the client with details and links to confirm or cancel, updating the `status` based on client action; requires email integration and backend updates.
+- **Nomenclature Refactoring**
+  - Replace "Meeting" with "Appointment" across frontend files (e.g., rename `MeetingScheduler.js` to `AppointmentScheduler.js`, update UI text), README.md, and optionally Supabase table names for consistency.